goleaf/traviant46.prus.dev/docs/README.md

 php artisan travian:create-test-user  # Generates a named test account
 ```

+### Artifact seeds

+- Artifact definitions are persisted in the `artifacts` table with explicit `size` values (`small`, `large`, `unique`) alongside the existing `scope` metadata.
+- Each record carries a `treasury_level_req` integer and a `text_effects` JSON column so UI surfaces can display bullet lists describing bonuses and required treasury levels.
+- The bundled `ArtifactSeeder` keeps the text effects aligned with the numeric modifiers, appending a standard line such as `Requires treasury level 10 to capture and activate this small artifact.` for downstream rendering.

 ## Sitter management API

 All sitter routes require an authenticated and verified session.